thofma/Hecke.jl/docs/src/quad_forms/lattices.md

 ```

 ## Categorical constructions
-Given a finite collection of lattices, one can construct their direct sums, which
+Given finite collections of lattices, one can construct their direct sums, which
 are also direct products in this context.
 They are also sometimes called biproducts.
-Depending on the user usage, it is possible to call one of the following function.
+Depending on the user usage, it is possible to call one of the following functions.

 ```@docs
 direct_sum(x::Vector{AbstractLat})